Impact of AI on Data Anonymization

 Generalization is commonly used in situations where data needs to be shared or analyzed, but strict privacy regulations prevent the sharing of personally identifiable information.
 This technique helps to protect individuals’ privacy while still allowing organizations to use the data for research or statistical purposes.

 However, it’s important to note that generalization can lead to a loss of precision and accuracy in the data, which can affect the quality of the analysis or conclusions drawn from the data.
-Therefore, careful consideration should be given to the level of generalization applied to the data, to ensure that it remains useful for its intended purpose.
+Therefore, careful consideration should be given to the level of generalization applied to the data, to ensure that it remains useful for its intended purpose. - Data perturbation:- Data perturbation is a data anonymization technique used to protect sensitive information by adding random noise or errors to the data.
+The purpose of data perturbation is to make it more difficult to identify individuals in a data set, while still allowing the data to be used for research or statistical analysis.

 Data perturbation involves adding small amounts of random noise or errors to the data, which can help to protect the privacy of individuals by making it more difficult to identify specific data points or patterns.
 For example, adding a small amount of random noise to the values of an individual’s medical records can help to protect their privacy while still allowing the data to be used for research or analysis.